-Note: Reflects applications awarded tax credits as of December 26, 2019

-Source: Iowa Department of Revenue CACTAS Award Database
+Note: Reflects applications awarded tax credits as of December 11, 2020 Source: Iowa Department of Revenue CACTAS Award Database

-Awards made to-date reflect \$249.0 million in solar energy system investments on lowa properties (see Table 4).
-The average reported residential installation costs increased from \$24,310 in 2018 to \$33,477 in 2019.
-The reported average cost of a business solar energy system installation decreased from \$92,345 in 2018 to \$78,093 in 2019, based on applications awarded to-date.
-The count of installations for which awards have been made decreased from 1,063 in 2017 to 932 in 2018.
-The approved solar energy system applications for calendar year 2019 installations total 68 to-date.
-Installations for 2019 are incomplete as taxpayers have until May 1, 2020 to submit their applications and the count does not include applications on the 2020 waitlist or those awaiting review.
+Awards made to-date reflect \$291.0 million in solar energy system investments on Iowa properties (see Table 4).
+The average reported residential installation costs increased from \$24,180 in 2018 to \$26,552 in 2019.
+The reported average cost of a business solar energy system installation decreased from \$101,233 in 2018 to \$72,222 in 2019, based on applications awarded to-date.
+These numbers are not presented for 2020 installations due to the fact that less than 5 tax credits have been awarded for systems installed in 2020, due to applications from the waitlist comprising nearly all of the available tax credit in 2020.
+The count of installations for which awards have been made increased from 997 systems installed in 2018 to 1,025 systems installed in 2018.
+The approved solar energy system applications for calendar year 2019 installations total 1,025.
+Installations for 2020 are incomplete as the count does not include applications on the 2021 waitlist or those awaiting review.
+Taxpayers also have until May 1, 2021 to submit their applications for 2020 installations.